-The Parting Glass is a beautiful example of that particular gift the Irish seem to have in abundance – being able to combine joy and sorrow in a way that is both sad yet wonderfully uplifting at the same time.
+The Parting Glass is a great example of that special quality found in the best farewell songs – being able to combine joy and sorrow in a way that is both sad yet uplifting at the same time.

 It’s a song of farewell, sung for and to close friends.
 It conjures up the same feeling as Shakespeare’s “parting is such sweet sorrow”.

 This Irish classic may make you cry, but in a moving and life-affirming way.